MusculoskeletalAtlasProject/mapclient/docs/manual/MAP-install-setup.rst

   xattr -d com.apple.quarantine /Applications/MAP-Client.app

-The application can now be opened as normal, without an error message appearing.
+The application can now be opened as normal, without a warning message appearing.

 Install Using Pip
 -----------------